Albert Eschenmoser: TNA and artificial nucleic acids

 Eschenmoser developed synthetic pathways for artificial nucleic acids, specifically modifying the sugar backbone of the polymer.
 Having developed a number of structural alternatives to the naturally occurring nucleic acids, Eschenmoser and his colleagues were able to contrast the properties of these synthetic nucleic acids with naturally occurring ones to effectively determine the properties of RNA and DNA vital to modern biochemical processes.
 This work demonstrated that hydrogen-bonding interactions between the base-paring surfaces of the nucleobases alone might not have provided sufficient selection pressure to lead to the eventual rise of ribose in the structure of modern nucleic acids.
 He determined that pentose sugars, particularly ribose, conform to a geometry that contributes significantly to the helical structure of DNA by optimizing base-pair stacking distances in naturally occurring oligonucleotides.
 These base-stacking interactions orient and stabilize the base-paring surfaces of the nucleobases (A, G, C, T or U in RNA) and give rise to the canonical Watson-Crick base-paring rules that are well understood today.

 Threose nucleic acid is an artificial genetic polymer invented by Eschenmoser.
 TNA strings composed of repeating threose sugars linked together by phosphodiester bonds.
 Like DNA and RNA, the molecule TNA can store genetic information in strings of nucleotide sequences.
 John Chaput, a professor at UC Irvine, has theorized that issues concerning the prebiotic synthesis of ribose sugars and the non-enzymatic replication of RNA may provide circumstantial evidence of an earlier genetic system more readily produced under primitive earth conditions.
 TNA could have been an early pre-DNA genetic system.

+Death

+Eschenmoser died on 14 July 2023, at the age of 97 in Küsnacht.

+Before, he had finished writing his autobiography (in German), and supervised its translation into English, which was "after his passing, prepared for publication" by a four-person team of former students and friends.
+This book was launched at ETH Zurich on June 6, 2025 at the Eschenmoser Symposium 2025 "Organic Chemistry Frontiers: A Celebration of Albert Eschenmoser's 100th Birthday."